JasonT2131/LearnedLLA-with-Randomization/README.md

 McCauley, S., Moseley, B., Niaparast, A. and Singh, S., 2023.
 Online List Labeling with Predictions. arXiv preprint arXiv:2305.10536.

 Adding randomization to the PMA algorithm gives a 5% decrease in cost for high n

+The research report is a final report containing my thought process during the project, written in a more intuitional way instead of a formal research paper